HIPAA Evidence Mapping for AI Agents

 Breach notification and AI agents

 Under the HIPAA Breach Notification Rule (45 CFR 164.400-414), unauthorized acquisition, access, use, or disclosure of PHI is presumed to be a breach unless the covered entity demonstrates a low probability that PHI was compromised.
-An AI agent that exfiltrates PHI via an unauthorized tool call triggers the same notification obligations as any other breach.
+An AI agent that exfiltrates PHI via an unauthorized tool call triggers the same notification obligations as every other breach.

 Without runtime authorization